ahmed-hazem-1/ahmed-hazem-1/README.md

 - 🌱 I’m currently learning Frontend.
 - 💞️ I’m looking to collaborate on every thing could improve my skills or my knowledge.
 - 📫 You can reach me on ahmed453189@fci.bu.edu.eg or my linkedin :https://www.linkedin.com/in/ahmed-hazem-9a904924b/
-- ⚡ Fun fact: .I love anime and manga.
+- ⚡ Fun fact: I love anime and manga.